herbie-fp/herbie/ASPLOS25.md

 Like `rustup`, `juliaup` installs the newest stable version of Rust.
 We recommend at least Julia 1.10.

+### CMake

+We require CMake to build the libvdt library.
+We recommend installing CMake through your default package manager.

 ### Clang

 We used Clang 14 as our C/C++ compiler.